jheg/jheg.github.io/_posts/2014-08-25-tic-tac-toe-pt1.markdown

 <h2>Step 6: Writing the start of the methods where player or computer picks a square</h2>

 Here I created two methods, one for each player.
 The first method is for player and starts with a conditional check that we will use to see if there are any empty squares in our board_squares hash.
 If this evaluates true the program continues to line 4 and asks the player to choose a square.
 I used string interpolation to pass in the available_squares method that returns an array of the squares left for selection helping the player make their choice.
 Using gets.chomp.to_i We then store the players answer into the variable 'i'.
-The to_i converts from string to interger.
-We then run an if else statement to check if the players choice is available for selection and if it then assigns the square with an 'x'.
+The to_i converts from string to integer.
+We then run an if else statement to check if the players choice is available for selection and if it is assigns the square with an 'x'.
 If the conditional is false the program runs again and asks the player to choose a square.
 Once finished the updated board is displayed.

 The second method handles the computers go.
 First off a message informing the player the computer is taking a turn.
-Next I used 'sleep 0.5' to give the feeling of a more natural pace to the game rather than the everything happening instantly.
+Next I used 'sleep 0.5' to give the feeling of a more natural pace.
 The computer then selects a random available square using the .sample method and stores it in the 'i' variable.
 We the pass this variable into the board_squares hash and assign it an 'o'.
 Finally we display the updated board.

 {% highlight ruby linenos %}
 # player/computer picks square methods